NEVER BEAN BETTER DAY | AUGUST 22

 When is National Dog Day?

 In recognition of the celebration, share the Bean wuv.
 Fetch up some fun and make a difference like Bean, a very special therapy dog, does every day in providing comfort and joy to so many through his physical and virtual presence.
 Help someone by sharing your time, talent or treasure or just by making someone’s day by getting them to play … human or canine!

 Follow Bean’s tail on Facebook at Never Bean Better @neverbeanbetterwoo, Instagram, and Twitter.
 Be sure to spread the Bean wuv by using the #NeverBeanBetterDay and @neverbeanbetter to share your never bean better moments on social media.
 Get out and fetch up some fun!
 Make every day a Never Bean Better day!

 The Drager Group, Inc. founded Never Bean Better Day to recognize the unconditional love dogs bring to human lives.
 The observance honors the birth of a special therapy dog, Bean, who eagerly spreads his Bean wuv everywhere he goes.
 Bean improves the lives of those who need it most.
 Visit NeverBeanBetter.com to learn more about Bean and his many talents, canine and not so canine.

 The Registrar at National Day Calendar declared Never Bean Better Day to be observed on August 22nd annually beginning in 2017.

-On August 22nd in History
+August 22nd Celebrated History

 An ancestor of the Instant Pot, the pressure cooker is invented by Denis Papin.
 He called it a “steam digester.”